johnkramorbhz/Scripts/unit_tests/CSE489/README.md

 `testTemplate.py` is the backend of the `./test.sh` in each Programming Assignment folder

+It is also available in the binary form, which is `testTemplate_bin`.
+I will manually update `testTemplate_bin` because `pyInstaller` does not create a static binary.

 It requires `python3` on CentOS 7 and later(e.g. Ubuntu 18.04 and later).
 If it is too old, I cannot assure it will work.

 ```